 The constant come-ons to join its Carrot Cash member program are a bit annoying, and Hopper does make you click through several hard-sell screens for add-ons (insurance, cancellation coverage, flexible ticket options) before getting to the booking page, but you can easily ignore these infractions.

-The decade-old Czech site Kiwi tells you about several modern travel hacks to create a powerful booking engine: self-transfer between non-partnered airlines, adding buses and trains to the mix, and those hidden city “skiplag” fares (it labels those as a “no-checked-bag itinerary”).
+The decade-old Czech site Kiwi tells you about several modern travel hacks to create a powerful booking engine: self-transfer between non-partnered airlines, adding buses and trains to the mix, and those hidden city “skiplag” fares airlines are cracking down on (it labels those as a “no-checked-bag itinerary”).
 It was very close to our top performer on price, although it did return one below-average rate, and it offers plenty of nifty features.

 Kiwi caters to flexible travelers.
 The default departure date is "anytime," allowing you to see at once which days will be cheapest, and more prices show up on the date-selection calendars.
 On the results page, a pricing table shows a fare grid for three days to either side of your chosen dates, and a bar graph shows you anticipated prices for a dozen days (you can scroll to see more).